-The Act provides a framework for assessing complaints about the conduct or performance of Councillors.
+The Act provides a framework for assessing complaints about the conduct and performance of Councillors.
 Under the Act, each complaint is required to be assessed to determine whether it is about inappropriate conduct, misconduct, corrupt conduct under the Crime and Corruption Act 2001 or another matter.
-If the complaint is not frivolous, vexatious or lacking in substance, it is referred to the appropriate individual, panel or tribunal for investigation.
-Council received 12 Councillor complaints this reporting year.
+If the complaint is not frivolous, vexatious or lacking in substance, it is referred to the appropriate individual or office for investigation.